 Can I use multiple YouTube alternatives simultaneously, or should I focus on one platform?

 There is no good reason why one ever needs to use only one type of YouTube alternative, as long as one has more than one to use, it is a good idea as a serious content producer.
-A variety of benefits such as less reliance on a specific platform, ability to reach a different targeted audience, and financial channels are associated with this multi-platform strategies, which are commonly referred to as content distribution diversification.
+A variety of benefits, such as reduced reliance on a single platform, the ability to reach different target audiences, and access to financial channels, are associated with this multi-platform strategy, commonly referred to as content distribution diversification.

 Which are the most monetizable alternatives to small creators?

 A number of YouTube alternatives are easier to monetize than YouTube which have stringent monetisation conditions.
-Rumble allows revenue sharing with not-so-high entry barriers, and Odysee rewards users in crypto depending on their activities instead of subscribers.
-The community-voting system of DTube ensures that creators can receive immediate rewards in the form of payouts depending on the quality of content and the donation-based and subscription-based monetization of Twitch will provide creators with an unrestricted opportunity to make money regardless of their following numbers.
+Rumble offers revenue sharing with low entry barriers, and Odysee rewards users in crypto based on their activity rather than on subscribers.

 Can the alternative of YouTube also be secure against content deletion and the modification of the platforms policy?